luslab/oz-bulk-rnaseq/G. Read Quantification.md

 1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
 2. Raw Counts: The number of reads overlapping with a transcript.

-Where as IGV is used as an initial glance at quantifying expression, these methods objectively quantify gene expression.
+Where as IGV is used as an initial glance at coverage, these methods normalise & objectively quantify gene expression.

 ## FPKM
-Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads
+Reads per kilobase of transcript per million mapped reads = Fragments per kilbase of transcript per million mapped reads.
+Fragment refers to read pairs from paired-end reads (where individual reads are not

 Transcript expression is proportional to the number of cDNA fragments that originate from it.
 However:
 - fragment number is biased towards larger genes